LanJosh/TheAITimes/README.md

-An implementation of a character level RNN using Tensorflow to generate news articles.
+Using Markov chains to generate headlines for topics.